Tutopiya Logo

 Why this is safe: this page owns the cumulative frequency revision-guide angle, while Tutopiya’s Cumulative Frequency subtopic page owns the learning resource and the free Cumulative Frequency quiz owns the practice.

-Cumulative frequency is one of the most tested ideas in the Statistics unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question involves grouped data and you need the median, quartiles or interquartile range — examiners expect you to build a cumulative frequency table, plot a curve and read values accurately.
-This guide explains exactly what cumulative frequency covers, how to handle the question types that actually appear, and where to practise each skill.
+Cumulative frequency is one of the most frequently tested ideas in the Statistics unit of Cambridge IGCSE Mathematics (0580/0607).
+Whenever a question involves grouped data and you need the median, quartiles or interquartile range, examiners expect a cumulative frequency table, a smooth curve, and accurate readings from the graph.
+This guide explains exactly what each step involves and where to practise it.

 Key takeaways